NethermindEth/starknet.go/docs/developers.md

 ## Where do I find resources about the protocol specifications?

-There are several efforts to document how the API are working.
+There are several efforts to document how the API is working.
 You should know them and you can contribute to the associated projects:

 - [starknet-edu postman reference](https://www.postman.com/starknet-edu/workspace/starknet-edu/collection/20082312-a5291c43-a4e5-4a6d-9c51-125c6acd3b41?ctx=documentation)